arusheea/gwctraining/css/ReadMe.md

 - `word-spacing`: Specifies size of the whitespace between words.
 - `text-decoration`: Allows us to specify the type(s) of text-decoration we want (underline, overline, or line-through), the color of the text-decoration, and the style (solid, wavy, dotted, dashed etc.) like so: `text-decoration-line text-decoration-color text-decoration-style` in any order.
 All three of these are also individual properties.
 Only the first value (line) is required out of the three.

+## <a name="examples"></a>Some Examples

+- Check out `navbar.html` and `navbar.css` for an example webpage with a navigation bar stuck to the top of a page.
+You can see it live [here](https://arusheea.github.io/gwctraining/css/navbar.html).

 ## <a name="adv-select"></a>Advanced Selectors

+More material will be added here soon!

 ## <a name="help"></a>Online Help and Resources